rsdoiel/rsdoiel.github.io/blog/2018/02/19/go-bleve-and-libraries.md

 item.
 In 2014 Bleve was definitely bleeding edge.
 By late 2015 and early 2016 the program level API stabilized.
 People were piloting projects with it.
 This included our small group at Caltech Library.
-In 2015 non-English language support appeard followed by a growing list of non-European languages in 2016.
+In 2015 non-English language support appeared followed by a growing list of non-European languages in 2016.
 By mid 2016 we started to see missing features like alternative sorting added.
 While Bleve isn't yet 1.0 (Feb.
 2018) it is reliable.
 The primary challenge for the Bleve